Best Baby Bathtubs of 2025, Tested & Reviewed

 1. The First Years Sure Comfort Bathtub.

 This is an all-around awesome baby bathtub with both simplicity and the right features to make bathing easy and comfortable.
-It starts as a newborn bathtub, using a mesh attachment that suspends baby above the water like a hammock.
+It starts as a newborn bathtub, using a mesh attachment that suspends the baby above the water like a hammock.
 This is a great feature for newborn babies that only need to be wiped down with a sponge or washcloth.
-For example, babies who have not had their umbilical cord dry up and fall off yet should not be submerged in water.
-The idea is that the baby does not sit down in the water at all, they are suspended up above the tub, so they don't get too submerged or wet.
-When we tested it, we thought this was a great feature for the first few weeks of newborn life.
-The main tub has some good contours to it: grooves along the side to pool the water away from the baby, a foot-stop to keep baby from sliding down too far, and a grippy padding for baby's back.
+For example, babies who have not had their umbilical cord dry up and fall off yet should not have their tummy submerged in water.
+The idea with the mesh is that the baby does not sit down in the water at all, they are suspended up above the tub, so they don't get too submerged or wet.
+When we tested it, we thought this was a great feature for the first few months of newborn life.
+The main tub has some good contours to it: grooves along the side to pool the water away from the baby, a foot-stop to keep baby from sliding down too far, and grippy padding for the baby's back.
 It has nice tall sides that help keep even a wiggly baby secure.
 The foot-stop doubles as a seat for toddlers, by turning around to face the other direction.
 We found this seat very versatile.
 It sits very stable on the floor, counter, or in the regular bathtub.
-It also has unique grooves on the bottom that can help it fit into a standard size sink, and some double-basin sinks.
+It also has unique grooves on the bottom that can help it fit into a standard-size sink and some double-basin sinks.
 It fit our large single-basin kitchen sink very nicely, though we suspect every sink will prove a little different for fitment.

 2. Blooming Bath Lotus Baby Bathtub.